Germany counts the costs as it buries nuclear past

-WUERGASSEN, Germany Peter Klimmek has spent his entire career at a nuclear plant in Germany.
+WUERGASSEN, Germany, July 17 Peter Klimmek has spent his entire career at a nuclear plant in Germany.
 Next year, he will retire -- just months before his workplace does.

 The nuclear plant in the small and remote village of Wuergassen, halfway between Frankfurt and Hamburg, has been Klimmek's passion for the past 37 years.